citrontruc/personal-notes/c-sharp/98CoolCommands.md

 var anonArray = new[] { new { name = "apple", diam = 4 }, new { name = "grape", diam = 1 }};
 ```

+## with

-**with** lets you change a value but won't let you add one.
+Lets you change a value but won't let you add one.
 You can only do non destructive mutations.

 ```cs
 var apple = new { Item = "apples", Price = 1.35 };